gdprsdk/android-gdpr-library/README.md

   <img src="gdpr_demo_2.png" width="276" height="490"/>
 </p>
 <p align="center">
   This is the main GDPR SDK screen for gathering consent from user.
 The consent process is as simple as choosing "I Consent" or "I Do Not Consent".
 However, if the user wishes to have a more detailed/customized consent setup, press the Details button, leading us to the next screen below.
+There is a Trial notice, but everything will continue to work fine.
 </p>
 <br/>